aditya-142/code-documentation/README.md

 # Code Product Documentation Generator

-Welcome to the **Code Product Documentation Generator**!
-This tool allows you to automatically generate comprehensive documentation for Python projects, either from local directories or GitHub repositories.
-The application analyzes your Python code, extracts key information (such as module docstrings, functions, and classes), and generates detailed Markdown documentation.
+This tool allows automatically generates comprehensive documentation for Python projects from a local directory or a GitHub repository.
+The application analyzes Python code, extracts key information (such as module docstrings, functions, and classes) & then generates a detailed markdown document.

-In addition to generating documentation, the app also provides the ability to evaluate the quality of the generated documentation by comparing it to a reference document.
+It also evaluates the quality of the generated documentation by comparing it to a reference document.

 ---